pujanajmera/pycpet/README.md

 ## Requirements and Installation
 System requirements:
-- gcc (if you want to optimize speed)
+- gcc (to compile C-shared libraries)
+- anaconda (preferred, not required)

 Follow these steps to install PyCPET